lindsaypoirier/fec20/cran-comments.md

 There are no Errors or Warnings in the R cmd check.

-* There is a NOTE for a new submission in the R-hub environments since this is my first submission
+* There is a NOTE for a new submission since this is my first submission
-* There is a NOTE about the presence of non-ASCII in the included data
+* There is a NOTE about the presence of non-ASCII in the included data:
 ```
 checking data for non-ASCII characters ...
 NOTE
 Note: found 33 marked UTF-8 strings